Have you ever trusted someone on just a phone call or a friendly email… only to regret it later?

 The packing wasn’t up to standard.
 Delivery deadlines slipped.
 Insurance coverage was vague.
 By the time I realized the mess, both consignments were lost.
 The financial and emotional loss was huge.

 And the worst part?
-I had no written contract agreement to protect myself.
+I had no written work contract agreement to protect myself.
 Just scattered emails and call records that couldn’t prove half of what we had “agreed.”

-That one mistake taught me this golden rule: Never start work without a written contract agreement and learn how to write a work contract agreement before entering an agreement with a contractor.
+That one mistake taught me this golden rule: Never start work without a written work contract agreement and learn how to write a work contract agreement before entering an agreement with a contractor.

 Here’s what a clear contract really does for you: